ngthvinhrai/Neocognitron_in_Java/README.md

-This is project i worked with my friends to re-build Neocognitron by Fukushima.
+This is project I worked with my friends to re-build Neocognitron by Fukushima.
 This project followed 2 papers in 1980 and 1982.<br />
 The result is not good too much, it can predict more than 50% of test dataset but can't predict character "K".<br />
 Training dataset: dataset5.<br />
 Test dataset: dataset3.<br />